whelan-low/tp/docs/DeveloperGuide.md

 3. Thirdly, similar to point 2, we want to implement even more specific person column label, such as when user enters to view the list of students in a tutorial class, the label shows something like 'T01's class list'.
 This will greatly aid user's readability, and it is an enhancement we want to make.

+---

+### Improve the Random Allocation of students algorithm.

+**Current implementation**
+1. Current implementation only checks if the randomly selected tutorial team to add the student to is full before randomly selecting another one to add the student into.
+This can be a problem if the user wants to split the students into many teams (For example: user inputs 5 teams to split 16 people into.).
+What we might see is that sometimes, there might be a disproportionate number of people in one group.
+Where some groups might not even have students inside.

+**Proposed enhancement(s)**
+1. We will look into improving the random allocation algorithm, where the algorithm will allocate in batches, first batch ensuring that every team will have 1 member, next batch ensuring that they have 2 members, until the last batch where it will allocate the remaining students.
+2. It will be random too as the people in the first batch will be randomly generated and then removed after being added, and so on.